 As long as housing supply is thwarted by the NIMBYs, the market will never change.
 New construction will disappear from urban areas.

-The November Election is the Key Issue
+The November Election was the Key Issue

 A Biden win likely means a recession, higher taxes, more housing regulation, amidst the flight from Covid infected urban regions.
-If Biden opens the borders as they suggest, then China imports would pour in again, thus killing jobs in the states that are doing well now.
+If he opens the borders as they suggest, then China imports would pour in again, thus killing jobs in the states that are doing well now.

 However, you may feel different about where they’ll be in 2021 and beyond.